anyaevostinar/anyaevostinar.github.io/classes/111-f24/lab-efficiency.md

   return tot / len(lst)
 ```

 a.
-Run this program with the [`functionsTiming.py`](/classes/111-f22/functionsTiming.py) starter code with several different lengths of lists and plot how the time changes as the size of the list grows with the [Desmos calculator](https://www.desmos.com/calculator) (click the + and choose "table" to enter in your timing data points).
+Run this program with the [`functionsTiming.py`](/classes/111-f24/functionsTiming.py) starter code with several different lengths of lists and plot how the time changes as the size of the list grows with the [Desmos calculator](https://www.desmos.com/calculator) (click the + and choose "table" to enter in your timing data points, then click the magnifying glass for it to adjust the axes to show you data clearly).
 Record your data and plot on the worksheet.
 Based on the plot you see, which of the Big-O common functions does it seem to fit?

 ![Image of main Big-O functions](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7e/Comparison_computational_complexity.svg/512px-Comparison_computational_complexity.svg.png?20170623110746)
 Source: [Wikimedia user Cmglee](https://commons.wikimedia.org/wiki/File:Comparison_computational_complexity.svg)